Regular EPSDT screenings

 The Iowa Periodicity Schedule provides health maintenance recommendations and information about the frequency and content of each EPSDT well-child/preventative health screening exam.

-EPSDT Care for Kids recommends the Bright Futures: Guidelines for Health Supervision of Infants, Children, and Adolescents.
+EPSDT Care for Kids recommends the Bright Futures: Guidelines for Health Supervision of Infants, Children, and Adolescents, 4th Edition.
 In addition to this book and pocket guide, Bright Futures offers tool kits, including pre-visit questionnaires, visit forms, and educational material for families.

 To increase the font size on pages, hold CTRL and press + (PC) or hold Command and press + (Mac).
 Please contact us if you need materials in alternate formats.